FredrikAppelros/pcap-reassembler/README.md

 interpreted as an application layer message.

-As of now, pcap-reassembler is compatible with Ethernet as link layer protocol, IP as network layer protocol, and TCP or UDP as transport layer protocols.
+As of now, pcap-reassembler is compatible with Ethernet as link layer protocol, IPv4 as network layer protocol, and TCP or UDP as transport layer protocols.
 The transport layer protocol is automatically detected from the IP header protocol flag.